10 Ways Low Self-Esteem Affects Women in Relationships

 You’re willing to commit yourself to the person who expresses interest in you.
 You become much less discriminating about who you choose.
 You may even be willing to put up with behavior that doesn't satisfy you because you feel lucky to have anyone at all, even though you are aware you are not happy.

 9. Scared of Intimacy

 It can be hard to imagine and even harder to believe that you can create and sustain authentic connections.
 As a means of protecting yourself, you assume dishonesty even from an honest partner, which in turn sours the relationship as it goes on.
-Then, as you disbelieve your partner so often, maybe even relentlessly that he may begin to consider lying a viable option – he is already “doing the time”, why not commit the crime?
-This in turn reaffirms your belief that no one can be trusted.
+Then, as you disbelieve your partner so often, maybe even relentlessly that he may begin to consider lying a viable option – he is already “doing the time” so why not commit the crime?
+This, in turn, reaffirms your belief that no one can be trusted.

 We all know there are far more ways women express low self-esteem in relationships.
 But sometimes the self-knowledge gained by evaluating a list like this can help you understand not just pieces of who you are, but also pieces of who you are not.
 Self-knowledge can help you steer away from some of these patterns of low self-esteem in relationships toward understanding, accepting and integrating your emotions, beliefs, and behaviors.
 Appreciating how your actions have been impacted by your history can help you create an authentic connection here and now.